No Tags Found!

 From India, Delhi

-Thanks Rahul for the reply.
-I have already involved the department and the HR but I see no resolution to the deadlock.
-My 30 days notice ends next week.
+Thank you, Rahul, for the reply.
+I have already involved the department and HR, but I see no resolution to the deadlock.
+My 30-day notice ends next week.
 What's the next best alternative that I can take?
-Suppose I stop going after the said date and work out with the new employer for this arrangement and then press for relieving letter?
+Suppose I stop going after the said date and work out with the new employer for this arrangement and then press for a relieving letter?
 Would that be a workable solution?

 From India, Mumbai